Explore the tobacco map: Industry strategies and alternatives to tobacco growing

-Learning resources: get ideas for your work with schools and students
+Learning Ressources: get ideas for your work with schools and students

 Tobacco does not only harm its consumers, but also the farmers who grow it.
 The plant contains the poison nicotine adhering to the fresh green leaves which can be absorbed through the skin particularly in wet conditions (morning dew, rain, sweat).
 This may result in an acute nicotine poisoning known as Green Tobacco Sickness.
 It leads to dizziness, nausea, vomiting, headaches, and weak muscles.